jamshaidsohail5/cube-lang/readme.md

 ## Integrated Language Features

 Common programming tasks often involve searching or updating data structures such as sets, lists and graphs.
-However, many programming languages do not include high-level support for both functional programing and the ability to easily modify set-based data structures.
+However, many programming languages do not include high-level support for both functional programming and the ability to easily modify set-based data structures.
 To solve these problems, programmers may have to use software libraries outside of their language, or write longer code using loops or lower-level iteration.

 ### Example